-This journal entry is about the Star Trek novel "Killing Time" and the first edition that got retrieved from the market because of too overtly homoerotic descriptions.
+This journal entry is about the Star Trek novel "Killing Time" and the first edition that got retrieved from the market due to (perhaps) too overtly homoerotic descriptions.
 I have compared the two published editions from 1985 and I will show how these two versions differ from each other by quoting directly from the books.
 I may have missed some quotes.

 This is not a review.

 Disclaimer: Parts of the plot will be revealed (in chronological order).
-I do not think I infringe any rights by doing so since there are only short quotations and my intension is that these are used in discussions on Kirk/Spock or the subject of censorship.
+I don't think I infringe on any rights by doing so since these are only short quotations and my intension is that these are used in discussions on Kirk/Spock or on the subject of censorship.
 I must also point out that I'm aware of the ugly layout of this entry and my excuse is that I'm not an experienced LiveJournal writer.

 About the book

 Author: Della Van Hise

 Tagline: Enter second history - and a galaxy gone mad!

 First printed: July 1985

 How do I know if I have the uncensored version?